 Click to purchase Day Old Ducklings.

-Duck viral hepatitis is a disease that mostly affects ducklings under 4 weeks of age.
-Older ducks that become infected with this virus have a much better chance of survival and the symptoms are less severe.
+Duck viral hepatitis (DVH) is a disease that mostly affects ducklings under 4 weeks of age.
+Older ducks that become infected with this virus have a much better chance of survival, and the symptoms are less severe.
+It's important to note that DVH is rare in the United States and is a reportable disease.
+If you suspect DVH, contact your poultry veterinarian or state veterinary office for assistance.

 Symptoms

-Initial symptoms of ducks affected with viral hepatitis are general malaise, a reluctance to move, and decreased appetite.
+Initial symptoms of ducks affected with DVH are general malaise, a reluctance to move, and decreased appetite.
 As the illness progresses, spasms of the legs, head, and neck may occur.
-Transmission of the virus is oral both directly from duck to duck and indirectly in the environment.
-The incubation period is 24-hours and ducklings usually die within 3-4 days after infection.
-Duck viral hepatitis is a reportable disease in the United States.
-If you suspect that your ducks may have it, contact your poultry veterinarian or state veterinary office for assistance.
+Once infected, the incubation period is 24 hours, and ducklings usually die within 3-4 days after infection.

 Treatment

-Since duck viral hepatitis is caused by a virus, antibiotics will not be helpful for the disease itself.
+Since DVH is caused by a virus, antibiotics will not be helpful for the disease itself.
 In some cases, a veterinarian may prescribe antibiotics to treat any secondary bacterial infections while an animal is sick with a virus.

 Prevention